LScD (Leicester Scientific Dictionary)

 2.Open LScD_Creation.R script

-3.Change parameters in the script: replace with the full path of the directory with source files and the full path of the directory to which you write output files
+3.Change parameters in the script: replace with the full path of the directory with source files and the full path of the directory to write output files

 4.Run the full code.